 To help you out (and myself!)
-I’ve reviewed the rental car policies of all major car rental companies in Australia, plus a few other popular rental car companies.
-The policies vary from possibly pet-friendly (with no mention either way) to only with permission (and who knows if it’ll be granted) to an outright no. And because not all options allow pets, I’ve also put together some other alternatives that you might like to consider.
+I’ve reviewed the rental car policies of all major car rental companies in Australia, plus a few other popular companies.
+The policies vary from possibly pet-friendly to only with permission to an outright no. And because there’s not many pet-friendly rental car options, I’ve also suggested some other alternatives that you might like to consider, at the end of this blog post.

 This popular Australian car rental company, with locations in Sydney and Perth, has the motto “no birds”.
 Which also applies to other types of pets, with their FAQ clearly stating, “dogs, cats and other animals are not allowed in our cars”.
 They also note “cleaning and damage charges apply”.